Today’s Reading: 1 Thessalonians 4-5

 Notice Paul is not just referring to their “love” but to their “loving deeds” – not just an emotion but an expression of the emotion of love in their actions.
 So is Paul changing his view on works?
 No, Paul sticks with the same theology we consistently read in the scriptures.
 Consider these verses:

 May God our Father and our Lord Jesus bring us to you very soon.
 And may the Lord make your love for one another and for all people grow and overflow, just as our love for you overflows.
 May he, as a result, make your hearts strong, blameless, and holy as you stand before God our Father when our Lord Jesus comes again with all his holy people.
 Amen. – 1 Thessalonians 3:11-13

 Paul is not referring to a love of human efforts or loving deeds produced of our own strength.
-He is referring to a love that the Lord grows inside of us for other people – not just GROWS but OVERFLOWS if we will open up our hearts and allow Him to produce this kind of love.
+He is referring to a love that the Lord grows inside of us for others – not just GROWS but OVERFLOWS if we will open up our hearts and allow Him to produce this kind of love.
 He, then, makes our hearts strong, blameless and holy.
 It is not something we can do on our own.
-We need the righteousness of our Savior and the love He gives us in order to live a holy life and produce the kind of “loving deeds” that Paul is referring to in his letter to the Church in Thessalonica.
+We need the righteousness of our Savior and the love He gives us in order to live a holy life and produce the kind of “loving deeds” that Paul is referring to in this letter.
 Keep this in mind as you read the verses that come next.

 Finally, dear brothers and sisters, we urge you in the name of the Lord Jesus to live in a way that pleases God, as we have taught you…